Get the fastest Hawaii LLC formation online with worry-free services and support to start your business

 For further help managing your new business’s finances, try the ZenBusiness Money App.
 It can help you create invoices, receive payments, transfer money, and manage clients all in one place.

-The state fees for forming a Hawaii LLC range from $50 to $125, depending on factors such as your method of filing, whether you choose to reserve your business name, etc. Note that fees change over time, so you should check the Secretary of State website for the most recent fee schedule.
+The state fees for forming a Hawaii LLC range from $50 to $125, depending on factors such as whether you choose to reserve your business name.
+Note that fees change over time, so you should check the Business Registration Division of the Hawaii Department of Commerce and Consumer Affairs website for the most recent fee schedule.

-Hawaii offers a simple filing process for broad protection.
+Hawaii offers an LLC filing process for broad protection.
 Free yourself of liability, but without the requirements that are put on corporations.
 Hawaii LLCs create a flexible way to grow your business without putting your personal assets at risk.

 The benefits of forming a Hawaii LLC include: